 Alcohol

-It is unsafe to consume alcohol with Setolac-P Tablet
+It is not known whether it is safe to consume alcohol with Setolac-P Tablet.
+Please consult your doctor.

 Pregnancy